Eva Carrington

-Evelyn Victoria Ann Tate (née Chandler; 1887–1979), known by her stage name Eva Carrington, was an actress, model and sometime peeress as the wife of the Baron de Clifford.
+Evelyn Victoria Anne Tate (née Chandler; 1887–1979), known by her stage name Eva Carrington, was an actress, model and sometime peeress as the wife of the Baron de Clifford.

-Modelling career
+Early life

-Carrington was born Evelyn Victoria Ann Chandler in London, the daughter of Anglo-Irish Walter Robert Chandler, a messenger and hall porter at the Walsingham House Hotel, Piccadilly, sometime orderly room clerk to Colonel Fred Burnaby.
+Carrington was born Evelyn Victoria Anne Chandler in Lambeth, London, the daughter of Anglo-Irish Walter Robert Chandler, a messenger and hall porter at the Walsingham House Hotel, Piccadilly, sometime orderly room clerk to Colonel Fred Burnaby.
 Her mother, Louisa, was a theatre attendant.
-By 1891, the family were using "Carrington" as their surname.
+By 1891, the family were using "Carrington" as their surname and living in Soho.
 Her sister, Gladys Winifred Carrington Chandler, married Royal Air Force Flight Lieutenant Christopher Humphrey Tancred (1888–1972), grandson of Sir Thomas Tancred, 7th Baronet, a philanthropist and early colonist of Canterbury, New Zealand; their son was the actor Anthony Tancred (1930–1995).